Reading Comprehension Help at Home for Elementary Students | Parent Guide

 Reading comprehension activities at home

-Reading comprehension activities at home do not need to be fancy.
-In fact, simple activities are often the most useful because they are easier to repeat consistently.
+Strong reading comprehension activities at home do not need to be fancy.
+In fact, simple activities are often the most effective because they are easier to repeat consistently.

 Try these easy comprehension activities

-• Main idea practice: ask your child to tell you the most important thing in a paragraph or page.
+• Main idea practice: ask your child to tell you the most important point in a paragraph or page.

 • Prediction pauses: stop and ask what they think will happen next and why.